vendia/blog/pages/product-diy-vs-vendia.md

           **Out-of-box compliance**

-          Make GDPR, PCI, and SOC 2 compliance instant and automatic.
-Vendia Share helps ensure data is compliant, complete, and tamperproof.
+          Ensure data is always and instantly compliant, complete, and tamperproof.
+Vendia Share bakes in compliance so GDPR, PCI, and SOC 2 compliance are automatic.
         wrapTheColumnInACard: false
   - type: MediaWithText
     mediaPosition: left